LardoBoffin/BBC-BCPLLibraries01/README.md

 On drive 0 there is a sample file that uses the library called "STRTEST".

 This file has a NEEDS "strings" at the start and includes GET "STRHDR".
-As above in order for this fle to be compiled the global variables holding the locations of the library functions need to be present.
+As mentioned above in order for this file to be compiled the global variables holding the locations of the library functions need to be present.

 Sample code to call the library: -